theRealBitcoinClub/BITCOINMAP.CASH---Browser-PWA/README.md

-# COINMAP.CASH aka BITCOINMAP.CASH aka BMAP.CASH Browser Version
+# BITCOINMAP Browser Version

 http://coinmap.cash aka http://bitcoinmap.cash aka http://bmap.cash

 Displays all merchants which have been submitted for the categories Restaurant, Take-Away-Food, Cafe/Bar/Club, Supermarket, Electronics/Fashion/Souvenir, Hotel/AirBnB and Spa/Sport/Wellness.

-# SUBMIT NEW PLACE

-FOLLOW THIS LINK TO ADD A NEW PLACE TO THE MAP: http://bmap.cash/submit
+# ADD NEW PLACE

+Follow this link to add a new place now: http://bmap.cash/submit

+If you submit your BCH or DASH address you can earn donations from our followers.

 # FREE PROMOTION

-EVERY CONFIRMED MERCHANT GETS PROMOTED ATLEAST ONCE ON OUR TWITTER/INSTAGRAM/FACEBOOK CHANNEL
+Every confirmed merchant gets promoted atleast once on our Social Media channels.

 http://twitter.com/barriobitcoin